rian39/lists/log.md

     git diff bdas  master -- lists_conversion_experience.rmd
     to look at differences between the branches.
 - did around 7 pages -now finishing page 26, quite close to conclusion given the presence of a table.
 But I've hit a slight snag -- the design matrix, the similiarity matrix for products, has to be included in the overall process.
 How

+## Wed 08 Feb 2017 09:32:30 GMT
+-working on the conclusion on paper
+-TODO: I was looking at DunnHumby yesterday.
+Could make more of what they claim about themselves.
+At least in a footnote.
+Also state an empirical limitation in the project -- commercial sensitivity -- and how I deal with it; could link this back to the forensic book on shelves at home
+-TODO also thinking about diapers and beer again.
+Could I make that into the headline story?
+An anchor point that I set out to reconstruct?
+But hasn't that been done?
+Should look up diaper on bdas.
+- finished paper revisions at 10.10.
+Still need do abstract; and many todos above on references, of various kinds.
+Especially Morris, Peters, etc.
+- starting file revisions.
+- TODO: get Miller - Theory of Shopping, TJRC (M)
+- added a backup file; did almost 5 pages of revs in the file.